Our Verdict

 Juice Quality

-The first thing we noticed when making the Can't Beet It mix was how foamy this juice turned out.
+The first thing we noticed when making our beet blend was how foamy this juice turned out.
 We had to strain the juice twice to remove enough pulp and foam to make it drinkable.
-Once we did that it had good - not great - taste and a medium thickness.
+Once we did that, it had good - not great - taste and a medium thickness.

-The Romaine blend was also quite foam.
+The romaine blend was also quite foamy.
 It had a solid two inches of foam on top before we strained it.
-The juice itself was palatable, though the consistency and texture was not as good as when we used other juicers.
+The juice itself was palatable, though the consistency and texture were not as good as when we used other juicers.
 We also noticed some separation even after it was strained.

-The Magic Bullet Mini did the best with the Sunset Blend.
+The Magic Bullet Mini did the best with the Sunset Blend juice.
 The taste and thickness were on par with other juicers, but there was a slightly higher presence of grit with this machine.
 And again, we had some separation.

 Soft Produce